FAQs

 How can I contribute to the school’s planning and development process?

-The team at the Medical School at SFU is committed to continued engagement with SFU students, faculty and staff, subject matter experts, community members and influential stakeholder groups such as physicians, health authorities and Indigenous partners for feedback, input and expertise.
+The School of Medicine team at SFU is committed to continued engagement with SFU students, faculty and staff, subject matter experts, community members and influential stakeholder groups such as physicians, health authorities and Indigenous partners for feedback, input and expertise.
 Sign up to be added to our email list and view our events to stay up-to-date.